Temple for Hanuman at the place where He narrated the Lanka episode

 Sri Sakshi Hanuman

-Sri Sakshi Hanuman is seen walking northward with His left foot forward.
-‘Thandai’ is seen in His both feet.
-By His side a piece of tree is seen which probably represents the weapon He had used during His first visit to Lanka.
-Near His knee an ornament can be seen.
-He is wearing ‘kaupeenam’ in the waist.the Broad chest and shoulders are showing His valor.
-In both His hands He is wearing Kankan.
-His left arm is holding a stone-boulder and with His right hand He blesses devotees by showing ‘abhya mudra’.
+Sri Sakshi Hanuman is seen walking northward with His left foot forward. ‘thandai’ is seen in His both feet.
+By His side, a piece of tree is seen which probably represents the weapon He had used during His first visit to Lanka.
+Near His knee, an ornament can be seen.
+He is wearing ‘kaupeenam’ in the waist.
+The broad chest and shoulders show His valor.
+In both His hands He is wearing kankanam.
+His left arm is holding a stone boulder and with His right hand He blesses devotees by showing ‘abhya mudra’.
 The kesha of the Lord is neatly bundled and seen as tuft [shika].
-The tail of the Lord is seen above His head with slight inward curve and a bell is seen in the end of the tail.
+The tail of the Lord is seen above His head with a slight inward curve and a bell is seen at the end of the tail.
 His bright calm looking eyes are mesmerising.

 Experience